-Meeting Date: Sep tember 23, 2008 [X] Consent [] [] .-

-Department [] Ordinance LJ Public Hearing

-Submitted By: Community Service es

-Submitted For: Human Services Di ivision

-I. EXE CUTIV E BRIEF ·

-Motion and Title: Staff recommends motion to approve: Contract with Gulfstream Goodwill Industries, Inc., for the period October 1, 2008, through September 30, 2009, in an amount not-to-exceed \$34,005, for Supportive Services to homeless persons.

-Summary: Goodwill Industries Inc., will provide case management services to thirty (30) homeless individuals through the Transitional Housing program, Project SUCCESS.
+Meeting Date: Sept [X] [] [] Regular Department L J Orumance L 1 rubiic Hearing Submitted By: ted By:Community Services Submitted For: Human Services Div vision I. EXE CUTIV E BRIEF === =========== ulfstream Goodwill I 30, 2011, in an amoi Industr ies, Inc., for t iod October 1, 2010, or Supportive Services hics, for Thomas B Bell and d Michelle Ca rter of ·051, the Palm Beach Gulfstream Goodwill visory Board.
+Summary: Gulfstream Goodwill Industries Inc., will provide case management services to thirty (30) homeless individuals through the Transitional Housing program, Project SUCCESS (Start Ultimate Challenge, Choose Empowerment, Self Sufficiency).
 Case management services are a vital link to meet the needs of the homeless individual to overcome the numerous barriers that have led to their homelessness.
-A total of \$34,005 County funds are included in the FY 2009 budget.
+Prohibited relationship waivers are being recommended for two (2) employees of Gulfstream Goodwill who serve on County advisory boards.
+The individuals have disclosed this relationship and are requesting a waiver pursuant to Section 3.D. of the Code of Ethics.
+The waivers are being recommended based on a staff determination that the execution of this contract will not create a conflict of interest with the continued service of the individuals on the advisory board.
+A total of \$34,005 County funds are included in the FY 2011 budget.
 County obligations under this contract are subject to budget approval.
-(Human Services) Countywide (TKF)

-Background and Justification: Since 1996, Goodwill Industries, Inc. has partnered with the County in the provision of services to the homeless through a variety of mechanisms.
+(Human Services) Countywide (TKF) Background and Justification: Since 1996, Goodwill Industries, Inc. has partnered with the County in the provision of services to the homeless through a variety of mechanisms.
 The County has contributed to one full time equivalent position to meet the needs of the homeless population served.
 This contract continues the funding from case management services which has been renewed annually.

-Attachment:

-Contract for Provision of Financial Assistance with Gulfstream Goodwill Industries, Inc.
+Attachment: Contract for Provision on of Financial Assis stance with Gulfstrea m C 3 00 dwill Industries, Inc. Recommended by: Department Direct tor 8/23/10 Date Approved By: Assistant County Administrator Date Date

-Recommended by: 2008

-• Department Direc tor Date

-Approved By: Hah · · · · · · · · · · · · · · · · · · · 9-11-08

-- • .
-Assistant County Admini strator Date